orientechnologies/orientdb-docs/Stress-Test-Tool.md

 If launched without parameters, it connects to a localhost instance of OrientDB and sets 10 iterations, 4 thread and 'C1000R1000U500D500' as the OperationSet.

+## How it works
+The stress tester tool creates a pool of N threads (where N is the threadsNumber parameter) that - all together - execute the number of operations defined in the OperationSet.
+So, if the number of Creates is 1000, the iteration number is 10 and the thread number is 2, every single thread will execute 500 Creates (1000/2), divided in 10 iterations of 50 Creates each.

 ## Results
 This is a sample of a result: